alangdm/helium-animated-pages/README.md

 ## Known Issues

 ## TODOs
-- [ ] change animationClasses syntax to make it more natural
 - [ ] add customizable 'active' attribute
 - [ ] add class mode in addition to attribute mode
 - [ ] add more sample animations in it's own dedicated folder